Lancasterwu/dms-view-ms/paper.md

 We then use the condition dropdown menu to toggle between the other sera.
 The highlighted sites remain highlighted after the condition is changed so we can easily see if the same sites are targeted in other conditions.

-In \autoref{fig:fig}B, we can see that three of the sites selected by the human sera "2010-age-21" are also targeted by the human sera "2009-age-53".
+In \autoref{fig:fig}B, we can see that there is no overlap of the sites selected by the human sera "2010-age-21" the human sera "2009-age-53".
 These data are the default data for *dms-view*, so to explore this question in more detail please see https://dms-view.github.io.

 ### View sites on the protein structure